Mobola847/predictive-analysis-course/README.md

-# Assignment 4 Repository
+# Assignment 5 Repository
 This repository consists of code for the Predictive Analysis course at [SAIT](https://www.sait.ca/) college.

-## Unit 5 - Linear Regression
+## Unit 5 - K Means Algorithm

-This is the third assisgnment in R, [Linear Regression2](https://github.com/Mobola847/predictive-analysis-course/blob/main/Assign4_DentalV.Rmd)
+This is the fifth assisgnment in R, [K Means Algorithm](https://github.com/Mobola847/predictive-analysis-course/blob/main/Assignment5.Rmd)

-Coffee and Blood Pressure
-Scenario Two
-Bright Smile Corporation provides dental services to their clients.
-They have been in business for a number of years, but recently they have experienced competition from other dental service providers who provide mobile dental services to their clients.
-Mobile services are all about providing basic dental services at clients' homes.
-Bright Smile has a dilemma, as they are unsure if the mobile service is a good inversion and/or expansion.
-Tasks
-Use the dataset on the “Bright Smile Corporation” tab of the datasheet to complete the following:
-1. Show a graph (scatter) with linear progression.
+The mammal_Sleep dataset contains information on sleep habits for 83 mammals.
+Features include total sleep, length of the sleep cycle, time spent awake, brain weight, and body weight.
+Animals are also labeled with their name, genus, and conservation status.
+Here are the tasks
+1. Load the dataset mammal_Sleep.csv into a data frame.
-2. Analyze the data and add a regression line.
+2. Create a new data frame mammalSleep with sleep_total and sleep_rem.
-3. Predict the next two price points ($200 and $50).
-4. Add both new values to the scatter linear graph.
+3. Fit a k-means clustering model with 4 clusters to the data subset mammalSleep.
+4. Find the centroids of the clusters in the model on the chart
+5. (If you can’t figure how to it using fviz_cluster function, you can use plot() or geom_point().